gboisse/gboisse.github.io/content/posts/03-this-is-us/index.md

 ### Conclusion

-If you've made it all the way, congrats! :slightly_smiling_face:
+If you've made it this far, congrats! :slightly_smiling_face:

-Regardless, I hope that you've found some of the information in this post to be interesting and/or inspiring.
+If not, I hope that you nevertheless found some of the information in this post to be useful and/or inspiring.
 As for myself, I feel I'm just getting started, so watch this space.

 </div>